-Community Awareness and Education: Through speaking engagements, teaching opportunities, distributing literature to local agencies, fundraising events, and collaboration with other community organizations, we seek to increase our knowledge base and understanding of the causes and effects of domestic violence on people in our market.
+Community Awareness and Education: Through speaking engagements, teaching opportunities, distributing literature to local agencies, fundraising events, and collaboration with other community organizations, we seek to increase our knowledge base and understanding of the causes and effects of domestic and sexual violence on people in our market.
 This initiative is to increase awareness of the availability of our services throughout our community.

 New Beginnings Program: The New Beginnings Program is to provide a safe place where survivors feeling empowered can guide their path to building skills, resiliency, and to strengthen protective factors against future abuse.
 Included in this program is resources for survivors to learn life skills and become aware of career development course of action for women and men who desire personal growth and change.
 For more information click here to see the NBP details or contact us by phone 252.638.4509 x5 or through email email@example.com

 Referrals and Information: Please call us for information about domestic and sexual violence and prevention services or to attain a referral to another community of government agency.

 Sexual Assault: If you or a loved one have been affected by sexual assault, please contact our advocates for assistance and information.

-Survivor-Centered Economic Advocacy: Financial abuse effects about 99% of all domestic violence causes.
-We will provide economic justice- an inter-sectional approach to supporting with meeting a range of economic needs that may arise because of and/or in tandem with domestic violence.
+Survivor-Centered Economic Advocacy: Financial abuse effects about 99% of all domestic violence cases.
+We will provide economic justice- an inter-sectional approach to supporting with meeting a range of economic needs that may arise because of and/or in tandem with domestic and sexual violence.
 Our project will assist survivors with economic advocacy and literacy.
 These programs will include Financial Education, Matched Savings, Credit Counseling and Repair.
 See more information here.